Wyoming State Forest Horseback Riding

 The East Loop - While certainly not a carbon copy of the West Loop, the East Loop also uses a mixture of logging roads and State Forest Roads.
 For the most part, it follows a gently rolling course until it enters the Shanerburg Run valley at the far eastern end of the loop.
 The stream is a native wild trout stream and is recognized as an "Exceptional Value Waterway".
 The stream and its surrounding forestland provide one of the most scenic areas along the trail, and deserves special care and consideration.
 In its upper reaches, the Shanerburg Run meanders through a number of grassy meadows.
 Horses can easily damage the stream banks in this section and should never be ridden or lead to the stream bank.
 Camping with horses is not permitted here.
 The trail goes in and out of the Shanerburg Valley twice within a few miles, changing elevation about 700 feet.
 This loop also contains a scenic overlook.
 The Loyalsock Canyon Vista, along the Cold Run Road, offers an excellent view of the Loyalsock Valley and the "D" shaped curve that marks the location of the Worlds End State Park.

 Camping with horses along the trail system is permitted.
 However, you must acquire a camping permit prior to your stay.
 Camping with trailers is only permitted at the Trailhead located along State Route 3009 (Double Run Road).
 Permits are also required at this location.

-Overall, Bridle Trail is the 9th most popular horse trail of all 11 horseback rides in Pennsylvania.
+Overall, Wyoming State Forest is the 9th most popular horse trail of all 11 horseback rides in Pennsylvania.